-(b) Redeemable units
+(b) Redeemable Units

 The Fund classifies financial instruments issued as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instruments.
 In accordance with the Regulations, the Fund is required to distribute, to unitholders of the Fund's redeemable units, the taxable income and taxable capital gains of the Fund at least annually.
 Accordingly, such units are classified as financial liabilities at FVTPL and measured at redemption amount.
-Distributions to holders of redeemable units are recognized in comprehensive income when they are authorized and no longer at the discretion of BCI
+Distributions to holders of redeemable units are recognized in the Statement of Comprehensive Income when they are authorized and no longer at the discretion of BCI.

-(c) Issue and redemption of units
+(c) Issues and redemption of units